robertbraeutigam/scan/README.md

 they can be *wired* to get data from, or send commands to another device or multiple other devices.

+Provisioning and wiring is done by the end user.
+Although most of this requires simple drag-and-drop actions on an appropriate administrative interface, more advanced setups are possible using transformations of data and actions and wiring up devices in non-conventional ways.

 The SCAN protocol goes well beyond being just a transport protocol to deliver messages among devices.
 It has semantic rules, which constrains what messages may mean, in order to give stability guarantees, such as guaranteed recovery from error states, recovery from network